 - How long is the bus journey from the Visitor Centre to the Stone Circle?

-- Can I walk to the Stone Circle from the Visitor Centre?
+- How do I walk to the Stone Circle from the Visitor Centre?

 - How long will it take me to walk to the Stone Circle?

 Depending on your pace, it will take you between 25-40 minutes to walk from the visitor centre to the Stone Circle.

-- Do I have a set amount of time to see the Stone Circle before having to catch the bus back?
+- Do I have a set amount of time to see the Stone Circle?

 You can spend as long as you like at the Stone Circle.
-Visitors will be asked to leave the monument in time to catch the final visitor bus, which depart half an hour before the advertised closing time.
+Visitors will be asked to leave enough time to walk back to the visitor centre before the advertised closing time.